 Diversity and Inclusion Programs and Initiatives

-Diversity and Inclusion Grant Initiative
+Affinity and Inclusion Grant Initiative

-The Diversity and Inclusion Grant Initiative encourages efforts that support diversity, inclusion and collaboration at the Law School.
+The Affinity and Inclusion Grant Initiative encourages efforts that support diversity, inclusion and collaboration at the Law School.
 To achieve this, the Dean of Students Office will fund student-led proposals up to $5,000 for initiatives that enhance collaboration, build community and embrace diversity and inclusion of all students with respect to race/ethnicity, gender, viewpoint, religious affiliation, sexual orientation and more.

 Bridges: The First-Person Writing Project